EdCliffe/BGA_data_collection/README.md

-# BoardgameArena player data collection tool
+# BoardGameArena player data collection tool
 Collects the stats of the top players of each game from https://boardgamearena.com, for each game they have played, and basic information about each game itself.

-Basic Functionality is inherited from the Scraper class defined in bot.py, data cleaning is carried out by cleaning.py.
+> - Basic Functionality is inherited from the Scraper class defined in bot.py,
+> - Data cleaning is carried out by cleaning.py.
-The data storage is integrated with cloud services in cloud.py.
+> - The data storage is integrated with cloud services in cloud.py.
-Once data is gathered, some basic code for inspecting the data dictionaries are included in database_access.py.
+> - Once data is gathered, some basic code for inspecting the data dictionaries are included in database_access.py.
-Tests/test_BGA contains the unittest class, which is used to inspect the resulting data after the code is run.
+> - Tests/test_BGA contains the unittest class, which is used to inspect the resulting data after the code is run.

 Suggested workflow for scraping the BGA website: